-This Dobro model 33D resonator guitar, serial number B 446 8, belonged to the late Jaap van Kempen, one of my predecessor guitarists/bajoists of the Dutch Swing College Band.
-The widow of Jaap kindly let me have this Dobro when I bought the Vegaphone banjo.
+This Dobro model 33D resonator guitar, serial number B 446 8, belonged to the late Jaap van Kempen, one of my predecessor guitarists/banjoists of the Dutch Swing College Band.
+The widow of Jaap kindly offered me this Dobro when I bought his Vegaphone banjo.

 Model 33D has a chrome plated bell brass body with beautiful “Swirl motive” engravings.
 The 33D is also (verbally) referred to as the “French Scroll” design, and/or the “Art Deco” design, and/or the “Art Nouveau” design.
 It has a singlecone resonator with biscuit bridge.